ChangeVision/astah-xmi-import-plugin/README.md

 Description
 ----------------
-This plugin provides to load XMI file and import model information at class diagram.
+This plugin enables to load XMI file and import model information of class diagram to Astah.

 Notes
 ----------------
- * This plugin supports to load XMI version 2.1
+ * XMI version 2.1 is supported.
- * The diagrams and presentations aren't supported by this plugin.
-This plugin only supports to import model information.
+ * This Plugin loads only model information.
+Diagram and presentation information aren't currently supported.
- * There are some notation issues if you integrate to other tools.
+ * Notations may appear differently if you integrate with other tools.
+ * Visibility setting for Association ends aren't supported.
+ * TemplateBinding and TemplateParameter aren't supported.

 Limitations
 ----------------